by Robert Glatzer

-- Was it the absolutely worse film you have ever seen?
+- Was it the absolutely worst film you have ever seen?

 3. Minute three:

-- Is this the best or worse film you have seen by the director?
+- Is this the best or worst film you have seen by this director?

-- Where on the scale would you put it?
+- Where on the scale would you put it (from best to worst)?

 - If this is the director’s first film or if you haven’t seen anything else by this director – go to minute five.